 “Our city is facing a crisis.
 Thousands of our neighbors are forced to make their homes in doorways or under bridges since they lack affordable housing.
 Consistent with our public mission, the University of Washington has been seeking solutions to the homelessness crisis through scholarship and service.
 But we have an opportunity to do more … I am now seeking your feedback on whether the UW should step forward and host Tent City 3 — which has an extensive track record and clear code of conduct for residents — during the 2017 winter quarter,” wrote President Cauce.

 The University of Washington has announced this year’s Awards of Excellence recipients being recognized for achievements in teaching, mentoring, public service and staff support.
 The winners will be honored at 3:30 p.m.
 June 9 at a ceremony in Meany Hall for the campus and general public.

 On Feb.
 4, the Strategic Leadership Program received the top leadership excellence award for Best Corporate University at the national LEAD2016 conference sponsored by HR.com and held at the Country Music Hall of Fame and Museum in Nashville, Tenn.
 UW Professional & Organizational Development ranked first among other top contenders in the category, including AT&T, Hilton Hotels Corporation and Microsoft.

-On Tuesday, February 2, the White House will host an Earthquake Resilience Summit to promote adoption of an earthquake-early warning system in the United States.
-View the live stream at 9:30 a.m.
-PST.
-John Vidale, a UW professor of Earth and space sciences, is among the speakers for the first session of the day.
+On Tuesday, February 2, the White House hosted an Earthquake Resilience Summit to promote adoption of an earthquake-early warning system in the United States.
+John Vidale, a UW professor of Earth and space sciences, was among the speakers for the first session of the day.
 Learn more about the event and read a special earthquake Q&A with Professor Vidale.